 • The neurotransmitter is ACh (same as a cholinergic synapse).

-Animation below shows the action at a neuromuscular junction (you should be able to notice a few differences between the cholinergic synapse, especially at the end)
+The animation below shows the action at a neuromuscular junction (you should be able to notice a few differences from the cholinergic synapse, especially at the end).

 Effects of Drugs on Synapses